 4 Types of Skin Rashes Commonly Seen in Adults

 You’ve probably experienced that nagging discomfort of having rashes on your skin.
 While they usually go away after a few days, they can still be quite an inconvenience.
-Rashes are quite common, and you can get them at any age and from almost anything.
+Rashes are common; you can get them at any age for a variety of reasons.
 A sudden breakout can be caused by an itchy sweater, a hot summer’s day, or even plants that come in contact with your skin.

 Eczema